awillig/dcp-vardis/dcp-vardis-project/dcpimplementation/README.md

 - Vardis command sockets (implemented as Unix Domain Sockets) are used for all Vardis services that are not related to the CRUD (create, read, update, delete) operations on the real-time variable database.
-- Shared memory areas: The Vardis demon maintains a separate shared memory area towards each Vardis application / client protocol that needs to use CRUD services.
+- Client shared memory areas: The Vardis demon maintains a separate shared memory area towards each Vardis application / client protocol that needs to use CRUD services.
+This area is used for RTDB-Create, RTDB-Update and RTDB-Delete services on variables.
+- Global shared memory area: the actual variable database is stored in a global shared memory area, and the RTDB-Read service reads directly from this memory.

+The SRP demon also offers a global shared memory area to its client applications or client protocols.
+This global shared memory area contains the neighbour table that applications can read, and it offers an area into which applications can write the latest safety data (position etc) of the node for transmission by the SRP protocol.

 The main reason for separating the BP demon into its own process is to reduce the attack surface, as the BP demon will need elevated rights